1976 New Zealand Open

 The 1976 New Zealand Open was a men's professional tennis tournament held in Auckland, New Zealand.
 It was an independent event, i.e. not part of the 1976 Grand Prix or 1976 World Championship Tennis circuit.
-The tournament was played on outdoor hard courts and was held from 5 to 11 January 1976.
+The annual tournament was played on outdoor hard courts and was held from 5 to 11 January 1976.
 Onny Parun won the singles title.